What do you do when just don’t feel like it?

 So much to do so little time.

-I have to slay my goals right?
+I have to achieve my goals, right?
 Work on it every day in order to succeed?

 You catch up just to fall behind a week later.